Ketel Marte Player Props: Diamondbacks vs. Nationals

 Nationals Pitching Rankings

-- The pitching staff for the Nationals has a collective 7.8 K/9, which ranks 25th in the league.
+- The 7.9 strikeouts per nine innings compiled by the Nationals pitching staff ranks 25th in the league.

-- The Nationals have the 13th-ranked team ERA across all league pitching staffs (4.32).
+- The Nationals have a 4.42 team ERA that ranks 16th among all league pitching staffs.

-- The Nationals rank 14th in baseball in home runs given up (34 total, 1.1 per game).
+- Nationals pitchers combine to surrender 37 total home runs at a clip of 1.1 per game (to rank 14th in baseball).

-- The Nationals are sending Gray (2-4) out to make his seventh start of the season.
-He is 2-4 with a 2.67 ERA and 31 strikeouts through 33 2/3 innings pitched.
+- Williams (1-1 with a 3.41 ERA and 21 strikeouts in 31 2/3 innings pitched) makes the start for the Nationals, his seventh of the season.

-- In his most recent appearance on Sunday, the right-hander tossed six innings against the Pittsburgh Pirates, allowing one earned run while surrendering three hits.
+- In his last appearance on Tuesday, the right-hander threw 5 1/3 scoreless innings against the Chicago Cubs while surrendering four hits.

+- In six games this season, the 31-year-old has a 3.41 ERA and 6 strikeouts per nine innings, while giving up a batting average of .262 to his opponents.

 © 2023 Data Skrive.
 All rights reserved.